 Your Viewport will look like this:

 To make an object appear when the camera detects a surface, all you need to do is make the object a child of the plane tracker in the Scene panel.
-In Spark AR Studio, when one object is a child of another object, it'll respond to and take on any changes made to its parent object.
+In Meta Spark Studio, when one object is a child of another object, it'll respond to and take on any changes made to its parent object.

 To do this, either:

 When you've selected the plane tracker in the Scene panel, you'll see its properties in the Inspector.